Fannon/mobo-documentation/Modeling/manual.md

 ```

 #### SMW / SF specific Additions
-There are many implementation specific additions to the schema.
+There are many platform and implementation specific additions to the schema.
 They are prefixed with `smw_` and `sf_` and support the various settings
 and possibilities of Semantic MediaWiki and Semantic Forms.

-The implementation specific settings are often directly passed through to the end system.
+The platform specific options are often directly passed through to the end system.
 In those cases, the available options are documented by the end system.

 **Example**: SemanticForms field tag (see [official documentation](https://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#.27field.27_tag))